BU-NU-CLOUD-SP16/Network-traffic-collection/Performance-Testing/readme.txt

-This is for stress testing the system, spits out PNG file which maps the time latency per request.
+This is for stress testing the system, appends the time latency per request to a log file.
 To run: "sudo python perf_test.py N" , where N is the total number of requests to test.
 Can test several N's at the same time.